An introduction to human grooming

 Your entire body is crisscrossed by folds from head to toes.

-Folds on a baby's wrist
+| Folds on a baby's wrist |

 Later, some pain will arise when some actions are performed.

-Still later, any movement will be limited by the pain generated by the strangling folds.
+Later still, any movement will be limited by the pain generated by the strangling folds.

-There are two main grooming techniques:
+There are three main grooming techniques:

 • Pressure grooming